S2E/docs/src/Plugins/Annotations.rst

         annotations = {
             -- define an annotation called "my_annotation"
             my_annotation = {
-                -- The name of the module that we are interested in module_name = "module_name",
+                -- The id of the module that we are interested in module_id = "module_id",
                 -- The name of the Lua function to call when this annotation is triggered name = "annotation_func",
                 -- The virtual address of a function in the given module that will trigger the annotation